cea-hpc/mpc/mpcframework/MPC_Doc/MPC_Doc.md

   updated as well as the man-page.
 Keep in mind that no one can be aware of such functionalitites if it is not publicly exposed and explained.

+* The script `install_manpage`, taking the man-page to install as first argument, is called by the Makefile during the MPC installation process, to deploy the documentation.

+* the script `build_manpage` will generate static man-pages from the dynamic one, if any.
+It is executing something similar to : `pandoc -s man/manX/<file>.md -t man > man_static/manX/<file>.Xin`

+* The man-page name is appended with 'in' suffix, because a pre-processing is done when installing the documentation.
+This is because we did not want to make changes on original Open-MPI man-pages to make later updates easier.
+The following macros will be replaced:
+    - PACKAGE_DATE: Date of build
+    - PACKAGE_NAME: Name of the project (Multi-Processor Computing)
+    - PACKAGE_VERSION: The actual version